 Check the seal and close up your Instant Pot.
 Flip the valve to pressure.
 Set the machine on manual for 20-25 minutes depending on how big your pumpkin is.
 You might even be able to fit two pumpkins and do 30 minutes on manual pressure.

-I like to freeze two-cup portions, which you can use in place of one can of store bought pumpkin puree.
-Freeze your puree or use from the refrigerator within a couple days.
+I like to freeze two-cup portions, which you can use in place of one can of store-bought pumpkin puree.
+Freeze your puree or use it from the refrigerator within a couple of days.